Bharani127/ethiopia_tourism/README.md

 ## Project Overview

-WanderEthio is a MERN stack application built using Vite for the frontend and Nodemon for the backend.
- It includes detailed pages for various destinations in Ethiopia, covering aspects such as history, top attractions, culture, accommodations, and more.
- The website also features sections on Ethiopian music, food, films, and a registration/payment system integrated with Chapa.
+Ethiopia_Tourism is a MERN stack web application developed with Vite powering the frontend and Nodemon supporting the backend.
+The platform offers comprehensive destination pages across Ethiopia, showcasing history, major attractions, cultural highlights, accommodations, and more.
+Beyond travel details, it also explores Ethiopia’s rich heritage through dedicated sections on music, cuisine, and cinema.
+To enhance usability, the site integrates a registration and payment system via Chapa, ensuring a smooth and secure booking experience.

 ## Features